Boogie Motel

 Boogie Motel is the eighth studio album by rock band Foghat, released in 1979.
-It was recorded at the Boogie Motel Studios in Port Jefferson, NY, and was certified gold in the US.
+It was recorded at the Boogie Hotel Studios in Port Jefferson, NY, and was certified gold in the US.
 The cover art is by Jim Baikie.

 "Third Time Lucky (First Time I Was a Fool)" was included on The Best of Foghat (1985).
-"Somebody's Been Sleepin' in My Bed" was included on The Best of Foghat - Volume II (1992).
+"Somebody's Been Sleepin' in My Bed" was included on The Best of Foghat – Volume II (1992).

 Track listing

 All tracks by Dave Peverett, except where noted.